 I had a clear line to the right side of the green with a back pin that was 190 yards away and slightly up hill with bunkers off both the front right and the front left.
 I tried to hit a draw but pulled the ball into the trees on the left 60 yards from the flag, yet again I had a clear line to the hole.

 It wasn’t going to be easy to par the final hole, but I hadn’t given up.
 While the two big bunkers on the left side of the green were intimidating and stood between my ball and my goal of holing out in two more strokes, I was undaunted.
-Like Jake and Elwood Blues, I was on a mission.
+Like Jake and Elwood Blues, from the Blues Brothers movie, I was in Chicago and on a mission.
 With Bill and Steve and Mark and Jeff standing on the green and Rudy by my side awaiting my shot, I took my stance over the ball and made a smooth swing.
 The ball flew high and over the bunker and then over the flag to land 15 feet past the cup a few inches to left before kicking 8 inches to the right.

 The little kick to the right provided some confusing information on the break for the putt.
 Rudy had been superb all day at reading the greens.
 I was not phase when he said the 15 foot putt was breaking right to left even though the ball mark was to the left of where the ball came to rest.
 I had full confidence in Rudy and made a confident stroke with my putter to drain the putt for par.
 And the crowd cheered.